CarterTMDev/commerce-laravel-vue/README.md

 ## Features

 * Full CRUD functionality
-* MVC architecture so good you can make API calls with your eyes closed
+* MVC architecture so decoupled you can make API calls with your eyes closed
 * Commented code with no profanities
 * Good source of vitamin C [^1]